 The volume and lock buttons are different compared with the iPhone 5S as they now feature a long curved design, similar to the iPod touch.
 This makes it easier to press them, particularly when using the buttons to take a photo in the Camera app.

-The iPhone 6 keeps the headphone jack at the bottom of the iPhone rather than the top that now seems to be the norm since the iPhone 5.
+The iPhone 6 keeps the headphone jack at the bottom of the iPhone rather than the top which now seems to be the norm since the iPhone 5.
 This is something a lot of people believe Apple have got wrong.

-The iPhone 6 still features the same old Lightning connector at the bottom of body as well as the microphone and one speaker grate.
+The iPhone 6 still features the same old Lightning connector at the bottom of the body as well as the microphone and one speaker grate.

 The iPhone 6 also has a larger display than the iPhone 5S coming in at 4.7" as opposed to 4.0" or 3.5" that the iPhone screen size was until the iPhone 5.

 One other difference between the iPhone 5S and iPhone 6 is the back.
-Firstly the camera is a more etched out camera.
+Firstly the camera is a more etched-out camera.
 It sticks out just a tiny bit and feels slightly weird.
 It does however feel like it is very well attached and not very likely to suddenly break off from normal wear and tear (which to me was one of the main worries about this new design, especially when you are putting it back and taking it out of a pair of jeans).

 Another difference on the back is the new grey lines (on the Space Grey model being reviewed here).
 These lines take the place of where the glass was on the previous models, which to most will be a pleasant feature (less glass means less to break).

 Generally, the design of the iPhone is very similar to phones such as the Samsung Galaxy S series of phones but different in some minor ways.
-It feels solid and well built, especially when compared to the plasticness of the Samsung phones out there.
+It feels solid and well-built, especially when compared to the plastic-ness of the Samsung phones out there.